CoolPluginsTeam/LocoAI-Chrome-AI-Auto-Translator/readme.md

 ✅ **One-click Translation** – Instantly translate all strings within the Loco Translate editor.
 ✅ **Unlimited Translations** – No usage caps or API costs.
 ✅ **AI Quality Translation** – Uses the Chrome Translator API for high-accuracy results.
-✅ **Privacy First** – All processing happens locally using Gemini Nano.
+✅ **Privacy First** – All processing happens locally using Chrome Translator API.
 ✅ **Developer-Friendly** – Open-source code and easy customization.
 ✅ **Cross-Platform** – Works with any WordPress plugin or theme supporting `.po` files.